 The flexible patch developed by MIT can obtain ultrasound images comparable to those made in medical centers, but it can be inserted into a bra.
 It's an amazing innovation, just featured in an article about Scientific Advances (that I link to you here).

-"We've transformed ultrasound technology so it can be used at home.
-It's portable, easy to use, and offers user-friendly, real-time monitoring of breast tissue," declares Canan Dagdeviren, associate professor at MIT's Media Lab and senior author of the study.
+“We have transformed ultrasound technology so it can be used at home.
+It is portable, easy to use and offers real-time, user-friendly monitoring of breast tissue,” declares Canan Dagdeviren, associate professor at MIT's Media Lab and senior author of the study.

 Inspired by a true story

-Motivated by the story of her aunt, who died at 49 of breast cancer, Dagdeviren designed a small ultrasound scanner using piezoelectric material.
+Moved by the story of her aunt, who died at 49 from breast cancer, Dagdeviren designed a small ultrasound scanner using piezoelectric material.
 This scanner can capture images whenever the user wants.
-The team also created a flexible 3D patch with 'honeycomb' openings.
+The team also created a flexible 3D patch with “honeycomb” openings.

-Paired with a bra, the scanner can be moved to six different positions to scan the entire breast, with no special training needed.
+Paired with a bra, the scanner can be moved to six different positions to scan the entire breast, without the need for special training.

-The wearable "mammography" device (the term is conventional, it's not X-rays obviously) was able to detect masses up to 8 centimeters deep and with a diameter of only 0,3 centimeters, maintaining a resolution similar to ultrasound traditional.
+The wearable “mammography” device (the term is conventional, it is not X-rays obviously) was able to detect masses up to 8 centimeters deep and with a diameter of just 0,3 centimeters, maintaining a resolution similar to ultrasound traditional.

 The future of diagnosis